How you can score free Popeyes wings this Super Bowl

 “The best combo in the world is football, wings and a little wager,” said Jeff Klein, Chief Marketing Officer for Popeyes.
 “We are making a bet with Popeyes fans in the U.S. and Canada that if a football team with wings wins it all, then we will give everyone Popeyes NEW chicken wings to celebrate.”

-Guests can get their wings fix this football season in five flavors that have quickly become a favorite amongst their guests:
+Guests can get their wings fixed this football season in five flavors that have quickly become a favorite amongst their guests:

 - Ghost Pepper